MuchLoved Grants

 Guided by specialists and rooted in peer support, Friends Together combats the loneliness and isolation so often experienced after a bereavement.
 The group was established and is also supported by Abbey Funerals.
 Every bereaved family in their care is made aware of the support available to them from Friends Together, ensuring that no one has to navigate grief alone.

-Don’t Tell the Children – a book by John Adams with Clare Shaw
+by John Adams with Clare Shaw

 Don’t Tell the Children is a compassionate and practical guide for families navigating the difficult topics of death, dying and bereavement.
 Co-authored by John Adams and Clare Shaw, it offers real life stories and thoughtful strategies for talking about death with children as well as adults.
 The book helps families feel less alone and more equipped to face difficult conversations and loss together.